-We checked the yearly pricing for buyer/seller plans in several states.
+We checked the yearly pricing for buyer and seller plans in many states.
 (TCF stands for “trade service call.”
 The term is another name for deductible or service fee.)
 If you decide to pay a higher TCF, your yearly rate will be lower.

-You must call the sales line for pricing on properties not involved in a real estate transaction.
+You must call the sales line for pricing on properties not involved in a current real estate transaction.
 We called and obtained sample pricing for an existing homeowners policy in Georgia and found two plans available, basic with a $75 TCF or $100 TCF.
-The pricing for each yearly plan was slightly higher ($15) than the buyer/seller plans available for the same state.
+The pricing for each yearly plan was slightly higher ($15) than the buyer and seller plans available for the same state.

 The Competition: HSA Home Warranty vs. Home Warranty of America

-Pricing is less clear for homes not involved in a real estate transaction.
+Pricing is less clear for homes not involved in a current real estate transaction.
 You’ll need to call for pricing.
-Based on our research, they look to be slightly higher than the plans for buyer/sellers or real estate professionals.
+Based on our research, they look to be slightly higher than the plans for buyer and sellers or for real estate professionals.

 Coverage is only available in 19 states, so you’ll need to see if coverage is available in your area.
-You should also check into the exclusions to make sure a repair you may need will be covered, and if none of them are deal-breakers, HSA Home Warranty is definitely worth a shot.
+You should also check into the exclusions to make sure a repair you may need will be covered,.
+If none of them are deal-breakers, HSA Home Warranty is definitely worth a shot.

 There are several aspects to think about in choosing a home warranty.
 To help readers pick the plan that works best for them, we developed a methodology for reviewing home warranties that includes a quantified scoring system that evaluates plan pricing, exclusions, payout caps, repair times, and terms, comparing them to other carriers across the industry.
 Third-party ratings and customer satisfaction scores are factored in to help assess an insurer's overall quality and value.